 High Scores: A high grade level score (e.g., 12th grade or college level) suggests the material is too complex for the general population.
 You might need to edit and simplify the text in plain English.

-Contextual Understanding: Readability scores are guides, not absolute measures.
-They do not assess the quality of the content, the appropriateness of the information, or cultural considerations.
+Score Meaning: Readability scores are guides, not absolute measures.
+They do not assess content quality, the accuracy of information, or cultural viewpoints.

 The Art of Health Speak